antmicro/renode-mpw-tester/README.md

 Copyright (c) 2022 [Antmicro](https://www.antmicro.com)

-This repo is aimed to be a template tester for SkyWater MPW designs.
+This repo is a template for testing SkyWater MPW designs using [Renode](https://renode.io), Antmicro's open source simulation framework, in a co-simulation setup with [Verilator](https://github.com/verilator/verilator).

-It uses [Renode](https://renode.io), Antmicro's open source simulation framework, to run tests with the Management Area of the design simulated by Renode and the user area simulated via Verilator.
+The setup allows MPW participants to test their HDL by running real software and tests, with the Management Area of the design simulated by Renode and the user area simulated via Verilator.

-We use https://github.com/Askartos/fossiAES/ design as a sample, but other digital designs can be tested as well, after minor changes.
+The [FossiAES](https://github.com/Askartos/fossiAES/) design [submitted to MPW 6](https://platform.efabless.com/projects/1067) is used as a sample, but this template should be easy to adapt to other digital designs using the new Caravel harness, after minor changes.

 The testing flow is executed by [GitHub Actions workflow](.github/workflows).